Progressive multi-fidelity learning with neural networks for physical system predictions: Application to simulation data (I): a nonlinear Reaction–Diffusion system

 At level 0, the predictions are generally inaccurate, as the model attempts to reconstruct the entire solution field solely from the control parameters (i.e., time $t$ and reaction coefficient $\mu$).
 This task is particularly challenging due to the nonlinearity and high dimensionality of the parameter-to-solution map in a supervised regression setting with limited training data.
 As a result, in a single-fidelity context where no additional (LF) information is available, the model fails to extrapolate to unseen temporal scenarios, leading to poor forecasting performance.
 However, for time instances within the temporal window covered during training (albeit for unseen $\mu$), level 0 predictions remain acceptable, capturing the overall solution patterns despite some loss in accuracy (see results for $t=20$ in Fig.~\ref{fig:RD_pred}).

-At level 1, temporal evolution data of the solution at the four vertices of the spatial domain are provided as additional inputs.
-Although this information is limited to the domain boundaries, we observe that incorporating physical insight leads to a significant improvement in prediction accuracy.
+At level~1, temporal evolution data of the solution at the four vertices of the spatial domain are provided as additional inputs. {Although this information is limited to the domain boundaries, it leads to a substantial improvement in prediction accuracy.
+In this setting, oscillations at the boundary are highly informative of the solution behavior over the entire domain, thereby explaining the marked performance gain obtained when boundary data are incorporated within the multi-fidelity framework.}

 Finally, at level 2, the MF framework integrates fast and inexpensive LF solutions -- albeit coarse but defined over the entire spatial domain -- together with the knowledge acquired at previous levels.
 This enables the model to predict highly accurate solutions of the physical system, showing excellent agreement with the HF reference and substantially reduced prediction errors.
 Accessing this level during the online inference phase requires executing the LF solver to provide the input solutions, and feasibility depends on time or budget constraints.
 In this example, the computational time required to run the full LF simulation is approximately $0.58\text{s}$\footnote{Evaluated on a workstation with an AMD Ryzen 9 5950X 16-core processor.}, after which the progressive MF surrogate reconstructs the HF resolution, yielding an online speed-up of about $37\times$ compared to solving the HF system directly.
 Notably, the LF inputs are computed using a corrupted model affected by both parametric error (incorrect diffusion coefficient) and measurement noise (lognormal distribution), demonstrating the robustness of the neural network in mitigating both model and observational biases Table~\ref{tab: tab_RD} provides a quantitative comparison of relative errors with respect to reference HF test solutions.